AI4REALNET/RL_agent_failure_forecast/README.md

 # Forecast RL Agent Failure

-This repository implements a **Machine Learning pipeline** for **power grid security assessment**.
-The objective is to predict the probability of cascading failures caused by the disconnection of critical transmission lines.
+This repository implements a framework to **quantify and predict the realiability of pre-trained Reinforcement Learning (RL) agents** used fot real-time congestion management in power grids.

+Assessing the reliability of AI-assisted decision support systems under unseen operating conditions is critical.
+This project anticipates unreliable AI recommendations and provides early warnings to human operators.

-The pipeline integrates **Uncertainty Quantification (UQ)** to support risk-aware decision making by separating uncertainty into:
+The pipeline integrates **Uncertainty Quantification (UQ)** to support risk-aware decision making by separating uncertainty into two components:

-- **Aleatoric Uncertainty**
-  Inherent variability in load and generation forecasts, estimated using residual-based models (HistGradientBoosting).

-- **Epistemic Uncertainty**
+  - **Aleatoric Uncertainty:** The uncertainty of the forecasted values (predictive variance).
+It captures the inherent stochastic variability and forecast errors of load and generation, estimated by modeling the residuals of the primary Forecaster (HistGradientBoosting).
-  Model uncertainty due to lack of knowledge, computed using an **Evidential Neural Network (ENN)** observing the grid state.
+  - **Epistemic Uncertainty:** The uncertainty associated with the RL agent's decisions when facing out-of-distribution or unseen grid states, computed using an **Evidential Neural Network (ENN)**.

-A **final binary classifier** combines grid statistics with uncertainty-aware features to estimate blackout risk and quantify the confidence of the AI assistant’s recommendations, preventing unsafe operations in critical power grid environments.
+These indicators are integrated into a **failure prediction model** that estimates the probability of RL agent failure under future contigencies (disconnection of lines).

+Finally, a **Dual LLM Architecture** takes the outputs of the predictive classifiers and synthesizes robust, symbolic Python rules (`best_rule.py`).
+This translates complex, black-box uncertainty metrics into intepretable, human-readable operational guidelines, ensuring the AI assistant's boundaries are transparent and safe.

 ---